Witten deformation for non-Morse functions and gluing formula for analytic torsions: Introduction

-Now suppose there is a hypersurface $Y\subset M$ that divides $M$ into two parts, $M_1$ and $M_2$.
-As a preliminary step toward the Ray-Singer conjecture, Ray and Singer \cite{ray1971r} proposed that there should be a gluing formula relating the analytic torsion of $M$ and the analytic torsions of $M_1$ and $M_2$.
-However, the conjecture was proved by other methods, and the gluing formula follows from the conjecture \cite{luck1993analytic,bruning2013gluing}.
-There are also purely analytic proofs, i.e., without using Cheeger-M\"uller theorem \cite{vishik1995generalized,10.2140/apde.2021.14.77,lesch2013gluing}.
-The proof of gluing formula in this paper is based on the Witten deformation for non-Morse functions and some coupling techniques (see the last paragraph in \cref{idea} for a brief description of coupling techniques).
-Roughly, we choose a family of smooth functions $f_T$ such that the limit $\lim_{T\to\infty}f_T$ has crucial loci $M_1$ and $M_2$ with ``Morse indices" of $0$ and $1$, respectively.
+The proof of gluing formula in this paper is based on the analysis of Witten deformation for non-Morse functions and some coupling techniques (see the last paragraph in \cref{idea} for a brief description of coupling techniques).
+Roughly, we choose a family of smooth functions $f_T$ such that $f_T$ has critical loci approaching $M_1$ and $M_2$ with ``Morse indices" of $0$ and $1$, respectively.
 Then, based on the philosophy of Witten deformation, letting $T$ range from $0$ to $\infty$, the relationship between analytic torsion on $M$ and analytic torsion on the two pieces above can be understood.
-Hence, the gluing formula in this paper could be viewed as the Bismut-Zhang theorem \cite{bismutzhang1992cm} for non-Morse functions.
-This method could be applied to analytic torsion forms \cite{Yanforms}.
-See \cite{puchol2020adiabatic} for another proof.
-It's also possible that this method could be applied to the proof of gluing formulas for other global invariants (such as eta-invariant, partition functions from QFT, e.t.c.).
-Finally, this paper's exploration of Witten deformation for non-Morse functions is intended to provide clues toward proving the higher Cheeger-M\"uller theorem for general flat bundles. \ \\

-{\em Acknowledgment: The author is appreciative of Professor Xianzhe Dai's consistently stimulating conversation and encouragement.
-The author also appreciates the insightful discussion with Martin Puchol and Yeping Zhang.}
+Thus, philosophically, the gluing formula can be interpreted as a Bismut-Zhang theorem (extended Cheeger-M\"uller theorem) \cite{bismutzhang1992cm} for non-Morse functions. \begin{rem}A similar non-Morse function was introduced by Puchol, Zhang, and Zhu in \cite{puchol2020adiabatic}.
+However, in their work, such functions are used to ensure a uniform spectral gap for their two-parameter Witten Laplacian, rather than to separate the space in the spectral-theoretic sense as in our case.
+Specifically, we show that the \(k\)-th eigenvalue of the Witten Laplacian associated with non-Morse functions converges to the \(k\)-th eigenvalues of the Laplacians (with suitable boundary conditions) on \(M_1\) and \(M_2\) (see \eqref{ob1} or \Cref{eigencon}).